-It has been reported that HYBE's former Chief Investment Officer (CIO) Kim Joong Dong, believed to have led the company's fraudulent public listing plan alongside chairman Bang Si Hyuk, is hiding out in the United States since June of this year, possibly to avoid indictment.
+It has been reported that HYBE's former Chief Investment Officer (CIO) Kim Joong Dong, believed to have led the company's alleged unfair share trading plan alongside chairman Bang Si Hyuk, is hiding out in the United States since June of this year, possibly to avoid indictment.

-According to the investment banking industry and investigative authorities on October 22 KST, the Financial Crime Investigation Unit of the Seoul Metropolitan Police has been unable to get a hold of Kim Joong Dong (top left in photo above) for an in-person investigation of the fraudulent stock listing allegations.
+According to the investment banking industry and investigative authorities on October 22 KST, the Financial Crime Investigation Unit of the Seoul Metropolitan Police has been unable to get a hold of Kim Joong Dong (top left in photo above) for an in-person investigation on potential violations of the Capital Markets Act.

 Since earlier this summer, the police have conducted investigations with Bang Si Hyuk and 4 other suspects on suspicions of illegally profiting from the sale of HYBE Labels stocks soon after the company's public listing in 2020.
 Kim Joong Dong, however, departed for the United States around June of this year, and has since refused to answer police requests for an investigation.